Skip to main content

 • Any other configuration values your Mastra application requires

-• Click Apply to save the changes
+Select Apply to save the changes.

-Set up GitHub deployment
+GitHub deployment

-• In this example, we will keep GitHub Actions as our provider.
+In this example, you'll keep GitHub Actions as your provider.
+Select your organization, repository, and branch.

 The default workflow generated by Azure will fail for Mastra applications and needs to be modified.